Songs

 You’ll just be strumming nice and easy open chords here.
 It makes very effective use of that ‘minor to minor’ chord change as we swap from that Am to Em.
 It uses a steady and consistent strumming pattern throughout and shouldn’t pose any trouble for a beginner.

-This is one of the few acoustic rock songs that makes such heavy use of fingerpicking, it might sound very busy and overwhelming at first but in fact, it just uses a single 4 beat picking pattern that repeats over different chord shapes.
+This is one of the few rock songs that makes such heavy use of fingerpicking.
+It might sound very busy and overwhelming at first, but it uses a single 4-beat picking pattern that repeats over different chord shapes.

 Everlong (acoustic) by Foo Fighters